sonerd/spring-reactive-angular/backend/README.md

 # The backend of the sample project which uses Spring Boot Reactive with mongoDB
 ###

+The tests are based on:
+* simple unit tests with mocking
+* integration tests with testcontainter
+* end2end tests with cucumber

+Before running the cucumber tests inside `src/end2endTest` you have to start the mongoDB docker container with: `docker-compose up`

 ### Guides for the used techstack
 The following guides illustrate how to use some features concretely: